|Soviet sniper Roza Shanina circa 1944. 59 confirmed kills. KIA 28 January 1945.|

 The biggest issue with color shots of World War II is trying to weed out the ones from later films and other recreations.
 For instance, there are many outstanding color shots of World War II aircraft that unfortunately derive from the 1969 "Battle of Britain" film.
 It was a great film and done with as much authentic equipment that they could find (in fact, they went to extreme lengths to get appropriate aircraft), but those are not authentic shots so I try not to use them.

 Anyway, I hope you enjoy these color (or colorized) photos from the war.
-There are more color photos of World War II on page 2 of this series and page 3.
+This is the first page of a lengthy series on this site showing color or colorized photos of World War II.

 |This was taken in The Netherlands in 1940.|

 |Republic P-43 Lancer., used mainly for long-range, high-altitude photo recon missions.|

 |General Heinz Guderian goes over strategy late in the war.|

 |German Focke-Wulf FW-190 fighters nicely silhouetted against the horizon.|